warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/fulfill-requests-from-cli.md

 You'll interact with the node through [node commands](/operate-a-node/node-commands).
 For generating keys and signing messages, you'll use **CLIChain** – a command-line tool for managing cryptographic keys and operations.

-You can either run a [local chain](/operate-a-node/run-a-local-chain) to test your configuration or interact with [Buenavista testnet](/operate-a-node/buenavista-testnet/join-buenavista).
+You can either run a [local chain](/operate-a-node/run-a-local-chain) to test your configuration or interact with [Chiado testnet](/operate-a-node/chiado-testnet/join-chiado).
 In the provided code snippets, you'll find tabs with different versions of node commands.

 Learn more: